 Planting Instructions for Lady's Slipper Orchids

-Frosch® Cypripedium hybrids can be grown in all areas where temperatures do not regularly exceed 30°C (86°F) in summer and remain below +5 °C (40°F) for 2-3 months in winter.
-Temperatures even below -25°C (-13°F) present no problem, given sufficient snow cover (hardiness zone 4: zone map USA, zone map Canada, zone map Europe).
-No separate protection during winter is required - lady’s slipper orchids are completely hardy.
+Frosch® Cypripedium hybrids can be grown in all areas where temperatures do not regularly exceed 33°C (91°F) in summer and remain below +5 °C (40°F) for 2-3 months in winter.
+Temperatures even below -25°C (-13°F) present no problem, given sufficient snow cover (down to hardiness zone 3; scroll down on www.plantmaps.com to your country).
+No separate protection during winter is required - lady's slipper orchids are completely hardy.

 Semi-shade, no direct sun at midday.
 A very suitable place would also be on the north side of a building.
 Most cypripediums are woodland plants and therefore prefer cool sites, which do not become too dry and hot during summer.
 Places where ferns thrive are also suitable for lady's slippper orchids.